 must not be one of the curricula included in the policy on VAT published in Chapter 13: Work Readiness Services.
 If the curriculum is included in VAT, the provider must pursue a VAT contract.

-When applying for a Pre-ETS contract, the provider must enter on the VR1825, Pre-ETS Curriculum Checklist, which is included in the application packet:
+When applying for a Pre-ETS contract, and any time the curriculum changes or additional information is requested, the provider must submit the VR1825, Pre-ETS Curriculum Checklist, which includes:

-information about the curriculum; and
+information about the curriculum;

-an outline of the training objectives for each curriculum being employed.
+an outline of the training objectives for each curriculum being employed; and

+environment(s) in which each Pre-ETS service will be provided:

+remotely;

+in a setting where the trainer and student are in the same location; or

+a combination of both.

 At times, a copy of the curriculum may be requested by the State Office Transition Team reviewing the packet.